-At one extreme, the bidders only know that the ascending-price auction has not yet terminated.
-At the other, there are perfect information ascending-price auctions.
+At one extreme, bidders only know that the auction has not yet terminated.
+At the other end, there are perfect information ascending-price auctions.

-It is intuitive that information about every bidders' decisions at previous price levels can be provided to the remaining bidders without harming their incentives \citep[e.g.,][]{krishna2009auction}.
-For transmissibility of information generated at the current price level, consider the following two simple examples where there are only two price levels.
+It is intuitive that information about every bidder's decisions at previous price levels can be provided to the remaining bidders without harming their incentives \citep[e.g.,][]{krishna2009auction}.
+For the transmissibility of information generated within the same price level, consider the following two simple examples where there are only two price levels.

 \begin{example} Suppose $n = 2$ and $m = 2$.
 Let bidder $2$ be informed about bidder $1$'s choice at price level $1$.
-Then, for bidder $1$ with private value $2$, truth-telling is not a dominating strategy.
+Then, for bidder $1$ with private value $2$, truth-telling is not a dominant strategy.
 To see this, suppose bidder $2$'s strategy is to leave the auction after learning bidder $1$ has left and to stay in the auction after learning bidder $1$ has stayed.
 Then, leaving the auction at price level $1$ delivers bidder $1$ an expected payoff of $0.5$, greater than the expected payoff of $0$ by staying in the auction. \end{example}